arcticmatt/pencil-flip/content/pages/about.md

 Slug: about
 Authors: arctictern

 Hey, what's up.
-I'm arctictern, or Matt.
+I'm Matt.
 Here are some quick hitters about me.

 * I'm a college student at Caltech majoring in CS.
 * I like basketball: playing it, watching it, reading about it,  and talking about it.